maugomesqueiroz/python_instacrawler/README.md

-# Istacrawler: Simple crawler for Instagram using Python
+# Instacrawler: Simple crawler for Instagram using Python

 Instacrawler is a simple library designed to fetch information from Instagram website.